jundalisay/superb/content/en/social/supersociology/principles/part-3/chapter-11.md

 ---
 title: A Story of Jewish Politics
+heading: Chapter 11
-heading: "How Jesus was Defeated"
+# heading: "How Jesus was Defeated"
 date: 2021-07-21
 image: /photos/medieval/arab.jpg
 description: "Jesus was Defeated by the Pharisees because of their connection to the Emperor"
-linkb: /social/supersociology/principles/social-topographic-behavior
-linkbtext: social-topographic-behavior
-linkf: /social/supersociology/solutions/constitutional-virtues
-linkftext: constitutional-virtues
 youtube: "J6F2_PF2wbo"
 author: Juan
 icon: /icons/ss.png